abishekarun/Credit-Card-Fraud-Detection/README.md

 ## Credit Card Fraud Detection

-In this project, we try to identify the fradulent applications for credit card using hybrid model consisting of self orgainizing maps and neural network.The Jupyter notebook with the hybrid model (SOM + NN) can be found [here](https://nbviewer.jupyter.org/github/abishekarun/Credit-Card-Fraud-Detection/blob/master/hybrid_som.ipynb).
+In this project, we try to identify the fradulent applications for credit card using hybrid model consisting of self orgainizing maps and neural network.This project was done as a part of Deep Learning A-Z course on Udemy.

+The Jupyter notebook with the hybrid model (SOM + NN) can be found [here](https://nbviewer.jupyter.org/github/abishekarun/Credit-Card-Fraud-Detection/blob/master/hybrid_som.ipynb).

 The resources that helped me are: